firecmsco/firecms/example/README.md

 ## Developing the CMS

 This example is used for development purposes.
 Dependencies in `package.json` are linked to the parent folder.
-In order you to it work for development purposes you need to run first:
+In order to make it work for development purposes, you need to run first:

 ```
 yarn